 Serial complainers are not to be confused with people that complain more than once because they have suffered sub-standard service on more than one occasion.
-(If you are receiving multiple complaints from the same customer, be sure to deal with the issues that have been raised before labelling them a serial complainer.)
-What we are talking about here are serial compulsive complainers who have unrealistic expectations or complain about issues which are not really relevant to the service your business is providing.
-Be careful not to dismiss complaints too readily or the same complaint from two different customers, for example if a number of customers are complaining that there are too many mosquitoes near the swimming pool, do not automatically dismiss this as outside your control.
+(If you are receiving multiple complaints from the same customer, be sure to deal with the issues that have been raised before labeling them a serial complainer.)
+What we are talking about here is serial compulsive complainers who have unrealistic expectations or complain about issues which are not really relevant to the service your business is providing.
+Be careful not to dismiss complaints too readily or the same complaint from two different customers, for example, if a number of customers are complaining that there are too many mosquitoes near the swimming pool, do not automatically dismiss this as outside your control.
 They won’t come back either way.

 Why are they Complaining?

 That’s a good question, which I guess we’ll never be able to truly answer.
 We could speculate that it’s because they want something for free, they are perfectionists or they are seeking attention.
-Don’t get engrossed in their reasons for complaining just focus on this as a small problem to be dealt with and part of the normal expected issues associated with running a business.
+Don’t get engrossed in their reasons for complaining just focus on this as a small problem to be dealt with and part of the normally expected issues associated with running a business.
 The key thing to remember is:small problem, after all an unjustified complaint is surely less serious than a legitimate one so there’s no point getting worked up about it.

 Don’t delay replying to a complaint because you feel it is unreasonable.
-It will turn into ranting on internet blogs and bad mouthing your organisation.
+It will turn into ranting on internet blogs and bad mouthing your organization.
 Ignoring a complaint is justification for a real complaint and you can bet that’s exactly what they’ll do.
 Don’t let a groundless complaint escalate into a serious one.

 Stop Offering Rewards for Complaining